christophhart/hise_documentation/introduction/tour/Readme.md

 General Workflow:

 1. Put all the samples that you want to map into your Projects [Samples](/working-with-hise/project-management/projects-folders/samples)-Folder
-2. Drag the samples from the Filebrowser[link] into the [Sample Map Editor](/working-with-hise/workspaces/sampler-workspace/sample-map-editor) and choose one of three options to map them:
+2. Drag the samples from the [Filebrowser](/ui-components/floating-tiles/hise/filebrowser) into the [Sample Map Editor](/working-with-hise/workspaces/sampler-workspace/sample-map-editor) and choose one of three options to map them:
    1. [Drop Point](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#drop-point), which places the samples where you drag them.
    2. [Pitch Detection](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#pitch-detection), which automatically tries to detect the pitch of the samples.
    3. [Filename Token Parser](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#filename-token-parser), which reads the filename of your samples and maps them according to your requirements.